koad/testy/sample-utilities/README.md

-# testy
+# testy utilities

-Testy the Discord Example Bot
+This folder holds utility scripts that are ran every time a new message is created within the discord bot.